What does boiler insurance cover?

 Who do I call if there’s a problem with my boiler?

-If you have home emergency cover, your provider should always be your first port of call if there’s a problem.
+If you have boiler insurance or home emergency cover, your provider should always be your first port of call if there’s a problem.
 Most insurance providers have a 24-hour helpline for emergencies.

 If you don’t have cover, you’ll need to look for a suitably qualified tradesperson in your area.
 With a gas boiler, you should check that the engineer is Gas Safe registered and qualified to carry out boiler repairs.
 Alternatively, you can contact the boiler manufacturer.